 This article discusses control methods for house flies.
 If your inspection shows that you have a problem with cluster flies or other large flies, or fruit flies or other small flies, the control methods will be somewhat different.
-(Click the links in this paragraph to read more about those flies.)

 2. Sanitation Reduces Flies

 House flies are called filth flies because they are attracted to filth.
 So keeping things clean is the first step in reducing flies is cleaning the areas where they are feeding and breeding:

 - Keep trash closed in lidded containers and take out often.

 - Clean spills quickly and cover any non-refrigerated foods.

 - Keep pet feeding and litter areas clean.